rgerhardt/bonobo-imdb-test/README.md

 python3 main.py
 ```

-The script genererates a script called movies.csv with the movie list.
+The script genererates a file called movies.csv with the movie list.